 How many records were returned?
+505

-[Insert screenshot and brief explanation here.]
+To determine how many customers are from Framingham, Massachusetts, I entered the command seen above which required the state to be Massachusetts and the City to be Framingham.

 Write an SQL query to select all of the Customers located in the state of Massachusetts.